Enhanced Diffusion Sampling: Efficient Rare Event Sampling and Free Energy Calculation with Diffusion Models: Introduction

 However, iid sampling does not remove the \emph{rare-state} bottleneck: estimating observables controlled by low-probability regions still requires a number of samples that scales exponentially in free-energy differences.
 For example, BioEmu-1 estimates protein fold stabilities by directly sampling the equilibrium ensemble of protein structures and calculating the fraction of unfolded states \cite{bioemu2025}.
 For stabilities of up to $\Delta G_{\mathrm{fold}}=-5$\,kcal/mol this is still feasible within one GPU hour, but this approach quickly becomes intractable: sampling $\sim$1 in $1.9\times10^7$ unfolded samples for a protein with $\Delta G_{\mathrm{fold}}=-10$\,kcal/mol would take on the order of one GPU year \cite{bioemu2025}.

 Here we provide a solution for the remaining sampling problems of diffusion-based equilibrium samplers by integrating enhanced sampling models into the diffusion model framework.
-The key component is a steering algorithm that allows to apply the desired bias potentials to a pretrained diffusion model at inference time.
+The key component is a steering algorithm that allows one to apply the desired bias potentials to a pretrained diffusion model at inference time.
 This enables the implementation of several classical enhanced sampling methods in the diffusion model framework, as well as the application of unbiasing methods such as WHAM \cite{FerrenbergSwendsen_PRL89_WHAM} or MBAR \cite{ShirtsChodera_JCP08_MBAR}.
-Furthermore, several technical improvements are presented that provide low-variance estimates of the desired observables even if only a few thousand diffusion-model denoising trajectories can be afforded.
+Furthermore, we present several technical improvements that provide low-variance estimates of the desired observables even if only a few thousand diffusion-model denoising trajectories can be afforded.
 Overall, this framework enables converged sampling of equilibrium properties of complex biomolecular processes with large energy differences within GPU minutes to hours per calculation, given a suitable pretrained diffusion model.
 We demonstrate our framework using the BioEmu model on a biomolecular rare-event problem that is extremely difficult or currently impossible with all-atom MD simulations: efficient calculation of folding free energies for a variety of proteins ranging between 50 and 200 amino acids.

-Related ideas of combining enhanced sampling methods with diffusion models have been presented in several recent publications: Ref. \cite{NamEtAl_EnhancingDMSampling} introduces a related approach employing adjoint sampling to fine-tune a pre-trained diffusion model towards the sampling of rare states.
-Ref. \cite{RichmanDror_InferenceSteering} introduces a steering approach for exploring rare events with pretrained diffusion models with an approach similar to umbrella-sampling that can be viewed as special case of the present approach.
-Ref. \cite{LamEtAl_Metadiffusion} have presented a steering method which changes the sampled ensemble to be consistent with experimental data or enhance sample diversity.
+Related ideas of combining enhanced sampling methods with diffusion models have been presented in several recent publications: Nam et al.\cite{NamEtAl_EnhancingDMSampling} introduce a related approach employing adjoint sampling to fine-tune a pre-trained diffusion model towards the sampling of rare states.
+Richman and Dror\cite{RichmanDror_InferenceSteering} introduce a steering approach for exploring rare events with pretrained diffusion models with an approach similar to umbrella-sampling that can be viewed as special case of the present approach.
+Lam et al.\cite{LamEtAl_Metadiffusion} have presented a steering method which changes the sampled ensemble to be consistent with experimental data or enhance sample diversity.